About Us

 Mel Harris

-Mel was born in Harlem, NY and lives in Jacksonville, FL.
+Mel was born in Harlem, NY.
 I Am Why has been an extraordinary experience for her.
 She has learned about women from different walks of life and, more importantly, learned a lot about herself.
 As an I Am Why consultant, Mel has watched the organization grow in ways she couldn’t imagine—from it being a discussion to putting together workshops to publishing a book—and she is extremely excited to see where it will go.
 Mel has spent her time under I Am Why helping the work move along while helping to facilitate trainings and meetings.
 Going forward Mel will continue to support I Am Why while using her resources in her community.

 Mirah Marcus-Garcia